No immediate change in school reopening plans based on new CDC guidelines, Washington state officials say

-Washington state officials in Gov. Jay Inslee’s office say they are reviewing new federal guidelines allowing schools to place students 3 feet apart in elementary school classrooms, a change that could give schools leeway to open up to more in-person learning.
+Officials in Gov. Jay Inslee’s office and the state’s health department said Friday they were reviewing new federal guidelines allowing schools to place students 3 feet apart in elementary school classrooms but are not planning an immediate change to state guidelines.

+If Washington does make a change, schools may have more leeway to open up to more in-person learning.

 Federal health officials had previously recommended 6 feet of physical distance.

-The state’s top education official Chris Reykdal told districts Friday that there was no immediate change to in-school distancing guidance, but that Inslee and health officials were expected to make a statement on the federal guidance later in the day.

-The state Department of Health has its own guidance that requires students and staff to stay 6 feet apart in classrooms and hallways, in addition to a host of other safety measures such as universal masking.
+The state Department of Health (DOH) has its own guidance that requires students and staff to stay 6 feet apart in classrooms and hallways, in addition to a host of other safety measures such as universal masking.

 The guidance has kept many schools from operating at full capacity: Many reopened schools are teaching students using a hybrid model of in-person and distance learning because some classrooms aren’t large enough to accommodate a full class with distancing in place.